lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 We will be using the greedy algorithm.
 The `threshold` should typically be chosen somewhere between the expected baseline photon count and the photon count of a true track (note that you can see the local photon count between square brackets while hovering over the kymograph).
-The `line width` should roughly be set to the expected line width (in the spatial dimension) of a track.
+The `track width` should roughly be set to the expected spot size (in the spatial dimension) of a track.
 The `window` should be chosen such that small gaps in a track can be overcome, but not so large that spurious points may be strung together as a track. `Sigma` controls how much the location can fluctuate from one time point to the next, while the `min length` determines how many peak points should be in a track for it to be considered a valid track.